Battle of Ganjgal: William D. Swenson

 Due to his actions during the battle, former Army Captain William D. Swenson was recommended to receive the Medal of Honor by Marine General John R. Allen.
 Having been critical of the officers superior to him during the battle, he left the Army in February 2011.
-A 2012 investigation by McClatchy News Service concluded that the justification for Meyer's decoration may have been inflated and that the nomination for Swenson's Medal of Honor may have been intentionally lost as retaliation for his criticism.
+A 2012 investigation by McClatchy News Service, a news agency that has been criticized for leaking information that has aided the Taliban, concluded that the justification for Meyer's decoration may have been inflated and that the nomination for Swenson's Medal of Honor may have been intentionally lost as retaliation for his criticism.
 Meyer disputes McClatchy's allegations in his book, Into the Fire: A Firsthand Account of the Most Extraordinary Battle in the Afghan War.
 In August 2012, California Representative Duncan D. Hunter wrote to Secretary of Defense Leon Panetta regarding the Medal of Honor nomination of Swenson, comparing his case to that of Sgt.
 Rafael Peralta.
 In January 2013, Representative Hunter said Swenson's nomination had been awaiting President Barack Obama's approval at the White House since at least July 2012.
 Representative Hunter stated he was considering seeking an inspector general inquiry due to the delay.
 Swenson was awarded the Medal of Honor on October 15, 2013.